Interior design at Virgin Hotels

 Virgin Hotels started this journey with its first property in Chicago.
 Based in the 1928 Old Dearborn Bank Building, which was designated a Chicago Landmark in 2003, Virgin Hotels Chicago has used many of the original design features to inspire the look and feel of the hotel.
 As guests step inside, they arrive into a beautiful historic lobby with polished brass elevator doors, a limestone staircase with an oak bannister, and the building’s original cigar bar, where they can check-in for their stay.

-However, it’s in one of the brand’s newest hotels that this idea of being inspired by the locale really comes to life.
+However, it’s in Las Vegas that this idea of being inspired by the locale really comes to life.
 After completely renovating the old Hard Rock Hotel, Virgin Hotels Las Vegas opened its doors in 2021.
 With its Mojave desert-inspired decor, it captures and embraces its location.

 Virgin Hotels Las Vegas brings the desert inside with cacti, Joshua trees and red rock mountains all featuring in the decor.
 The property takes you on a journey through the desert during your stay.

-Virgin Hotels New Orleans, the brand’s next hotel to open its doors, has also taken inspiration from its city for its design.
+Another property that has taken inspiration for its design from the city it’s located in is Virgin Hotels New Orleans.
 Working with local designers, Virgin Hotels has created a building that tells the story of New Orleans.

 Its southern residential feel helps guests to feel at home in the city while they stay with Virgin Hotels.
 And the tropical architectural motifs mirror the plant life that thrives in the region.
 Even the carpets in the corridors (an often overlooked part of hotel design) take inspiration from Henri Matisse’s book Jazz, in keeping with New Orleans’ French Quarter.